microsoftgraph/group-membership-management-tenant/README.md

 Follow the instructions on the screen.

 Note:
 * AppTenantId <app-tenant-id> - If the application is going to be installed in a different tenant, set that tenant id here.
+Refer to [Setting GMM in a demo tenant](https://github.com/microsoftgraph/group-membership-management/blob/main/Documentation/DemoTenant.md) if you want to set up a demo tenant.
 * KeyVaultTenantId <keyvault-tenant-id> - This is the tenant where your GMM resources are located, i.e. keyvaults, storage account.
 * If you only have one tenant, these will be set to the same tenant id.